MetalBlueberry/go-plotly/README.md

 ## FAQ

+### Is this cross platform?

+YES*

+*The output of the package is usually a webpage that renders the figure using plotly.js.
+That means it will work on almost any browser.
+For further details, check plotly.js docs

+### Why this library and not go-echarts

+go-echarts is an amazing library!
+It is the exact same idea as this library but for Apache ECharts.

+To make a meaningful choice, you should compare plotly.js features ve ECharts,

+### Why this library and not gonum/plot

+gonum/plot is focus on building static images while go-plotly has al the interactive features plotly.js provides.

+If you want interactive dashboards, this library is way better.

 ### What's the meaning of "grob"?

 In python, the component is called graph_objects, like in this package, but that's too long to write it over and over again.
 In Python, usually it's called "go" from Graph_Objects but in Go... that's not possible for a conflict with a keyword. as an alternative, I've decided to use "grob" from GRaph_OBjects.